DigiNode-Tools/diginode-tools/README.md

 ![DigiNode Status Monitor](images/diginode_status_monitor.png)

-DigiNode Status Monitor let's you monitor your DigiNode from the command line:
+DigiNode Status Monitor is a powerful dashboard for monitoring the status of your DigiNode:

 - Monitor your DigiNode on your local machine via the command line, locally or remotely over SSH.
 - Quickly check that your DigiByte and DigiAsset Nodes are running correctly.